netroute-js/hussar/README.md

 > See [Dynamic binding of application configurations - environment variables](#dynamic-binding-app-config-environment-variable-example) or [Dynamic binding of application configurations - properties](#dynamic-binding-app-config-properties-example) section for more details about dynamic binding of configurations in Hussar.
 >
 > This is all you need to configure to have **Hussar / Junit5 / Spring Boot** combination.
 ---
+> **JUnit5 & Replicated Spring Boot [TO BE RELEASED in 1.5]** <a id="junit5-replicated-springboot-example"/>
+>
+> Modern software development predominantly involves distributed systems.
+Frequently, multiple replicas are deployed in production environments.
+Hussar simplifies the process of testing replicated scenarios, enabling integration tests to closely mirror production conditions.
+>
+> To see how to setup JUnit5 & Spring Boot, see the following sections [Basic](#junit5-springboot-basic-example) and [Advanced](#junit5-springboot-advanced-example) sections for more detailed examples.
+>
+> This sections focuses on showing how to configure replicated Spring Boot application with JUnit5.
+>
+> The next step is to create a JUnit5 test class:
+>
+>```java
+>@ExtendWith(HussarJUnit5Extension.class) // it glues Hussar and JUnit5 together.
+It's basically everything you need to make them work together
+>@HussarEnvironment(configurerProvider = TestEnvironmentConfigurerProvider.class) // it provides Hussar tests environment configuration
+>public class ReplicatedIT {
+>
+>    @HussarApplication // it injects the Hussar's application (in our case a replicated one)
+>    private Application application;
+>
+>    // you can use application's object method to get the physical endpoints - i.e. application.getEndpoints().
+It will return the endpoint of each replica
+>
+>    // test methods
+>
+>}
+>```
+>
+> It's time to go to the next critical component - **TestEnvironmentConfigurerProvider**:
+>
+>```java
+>public class TestEnvironmentConfigurerProvider implements EnvironmentConfigurerProvider { // to provide Hussar's tests environment configuration, you need to implement this interface
+>
+>  @Override
+>  public LocalEnvironmentConfigurer provide() { // to provide Hussar's tests environment, you need to implement this method and provide the setup you wish to have
+>      var application = ClusterSpringBootApplication.newApplication(REPLICAS_NUMBER, SimpleSpringApplication.class);; // in our example, we want to test clustered SpringBoot applications (REPLICAS_NUMBER)
+>
+>      return LocalEnvironmentConfigurer
+>            .newInstance()
+>            .withApplication(application) // it adds the Clustered SpringBoot application to the environment configuration
+>            .done();
+>  }
+>
+>}
+>```
+>
+> This is all you need to configure to have **Hussar / Junit5 / Replicated Spring Boot** combination.
+---
 > **JUnit5 & Module Application** <a id="junit5-module-example"/>
 >